project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/130-annette-mueller-about-managing-over-2000-hectares-biodynamically-and-selling-everything-directly-to-the-end-consumer-for-more-than-40-years.md

 ---
-title: 130 Annette Mueller about managing over 2000 hectares biodynamically and selling everything directly to the end consumer for more than 40 years
+title: 130 Annette Mueller About Managing Over 2000 Hectares Biodynamically And Selling Everything Directly To The End Consumer For More Than 40 Years
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-09-07)